jaimecgomezz/nvim-dap-ruby-rdbg/README.md

-            --      - line (line at cursor position), e.g. Debug a single spec --      - file (current file), e.g. Debug all specs in a file --      - workspace (current working directory), e.g. Debug all specs --      - any other string will be used as is target = "file"
+            --      - line (line at cursor position), e.g. Debug a single spec --      - file (current file), e.g. Debug all specs in a file --      - workspace (current working directory), e.g. Debug all specs --      - any other string will be used as provided target = "file",
-            -- Indicates whether `rdbg` should stop at the program start for -- this specific configuration, it overwrites the default `nonstop` -- option.
+            -- Indicates whether `rdbg` should stop at the program start for -- this specific configuration, it overwrites the global `nonstop` -- option.
 Please see the #nonstop section for more details. nonstop = true,
         },
         {
             -- Attach a running `rdbg` instance.
-By providing no `args` nor -- `target` values it's understood that you want to connect to a -- debuggee
-            name = "attach to a debuggee",
+By providing no `args` nor -- `target` values it's understood that you want to connect to a -- debuggee.
+Please see the #attach-to-debbuggee instance name = "attach to a debuggee",
             -- The `port` is optional, if isn't provided, you'll be prompted for -- one at the beginning of the debug session